-- 2) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data.
-The algorithms used for encryption are proprietary.
-The ROM encryption is static key while the RAM and the FLASH encryption is dynamic key.
-RAM encryption is performed automatically while FLASH encryption is defined and managed by the embedded software. - 3) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult.
-Most sensitive hardware components such as buses are also hidden and implemented in deepest layers. - 4) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous by using the Internal Variable Clock and the Random Wait Generator security features.
+3) Memory encryption: This security function protects the memory contents of the TOE from data analysis on the stored data as well as on internally transmitted data.

+4) Synthesizable processor core: The Central Processing Unit (CPU) of the TOE is synthesizable with glue logic, which makes reverse engineering and signal identification more difficult.

+5) De-synchronization and signal-to-noise ratio reduction mechanisms: The TOE operations can be made asynchronous by using the Internal Variable Clock, Random Current Generator and the Random Wait Generator security features.
 They make a full range of intrusive (e.g. probing attacks) and non intrusive attacks (e.g. side-channel attacks) more complex and difficult.